animal-tree/Writing-stuff/Stuff2-Example_landing_page.md

 * Imagine forest-fire trackers and wildlife extinction surveillance technologies that *mathematically couldn't under any circumstance be used for human surveillance.*

-* Imagine recommender systems that support social events by recommending and even helping arrange events such that your data cannot be accessed or used for advertising or exploitative purposes.
+* Imagine recommender systems for social events that can recommend and even help arrange events such that your data cannot be accessed or used for advertising or exploitative purposes.
 I think people should be able to find one another easily and no one should feel isolated.

 In our code, we strive for: